aws-samples/amazon-omics-tutorials/utils/cdk/omx-ecr-helper/README.md

-# Omics ECR Helper
+# HealthOmics ECR Helper

-This is a simple serverless application that helps automate preparing containers for use with [Amazon Omics](https://aws.amazon.com/omics/) Workflows that performs two key functions:
+This is a simple serverless application that helps automate preparing containers for use with [AWS HealthOmics](https://aws.amazon.com/omics/) Workflows that performs two key functions:

 1. `container-puller`: Retrieves container images from public registries like (Amazon ECR Public, Quay.io, DockerHub) and stages them in [Amazon ECR](https://aws.amazon.com/ecr/) Private image repositories in your AWS account
 2. `container-builder`: Builds ECR Private container images from source bundles staged in S3